 Raul’s art will be featured at 3Dot Art Gallery in Alameda California for the month of October (2017).
-3Dot Art Gallery is one of the businesses featured in Alameda’s 2nd Friday Art Walk each month.
-Make sure to check out the website and see what other art events are happening.
+3Dot Art Gallery is one of the businesses featured in Alameda’s 2nd Friday Art Walk.
+Check it out to see what other art events are happening.
 During the month of October, 3Dot’s neighbor gallery, Studio 23, will present it’s popular UV Blacklight Art Show.
-If you’re in the Bay Area, don’t miss a fun, free and sensory filled experience at both 3Dot Art Gallery and our sister gallery Studio 23!
+If you’re in the Bay Area, don’t miss a fun, free and sensory filled experience at both 3Dot Art Gallery and it’s sister gallery Studio 23!

 Scott Radke is a Cleveland-based artist who’s work can be found from London to Los Angeles in major galleries, studios and private art collections.
 His work and designs have made appearances in such films as Walt Disney’s Academy award winning Alice in Wonderland Directed by Tim Burton.
 Radke’s sculptures stem from subconscious imagery.
 He uses mixed media in his puppet-like sculptures and explores a fairy-tale like mixture of animal human hybrids.
 His work is highly influenced by nature.

 Vietnamese born artist Duy Huynh creates poetic acrylic paintings inspired by stories drawn from ancient folklore, comic books, film, and music.
 He moved to the United States in the early 80s and took refuge in art as he struggled with language barriers and his new environment.
 Themes of cultural and geographical displacement frequently appear in Huynh’s.
 His attempts to connect fluid patterns in nature with that of human designs creates a juxtaposition of movement and stillness.
 You can see more of his original works in his archives.